rcd-dpeng/skillBuildingSheet5/AutoStart/AutostartProject.md

 8. If it doesn't work check to see if your paths to your launcher script, and that your auncher script works.

 Ensure that the password on the Raspberry Pi is disabled upon startup.

+You may need to add a system path for your imports example:

+`import sys`

+`sys.path.insert(0, '/usr/local/lib/python2.7/dist-packages')`